steinwurf/steinwurf-docs/source/faq.rst

 A source is a device that transmits data to one or more other devices(s).
 This is also often called the server.

-A sink is a devices that receives data from other devices(s).
+A sink is a device that receives data from other devices(s).
 These are also sometimes referred to as the clients.

-A relay is a device that receives data from other devices(s) and re-transmit that data to other devices(s), typically the relay is not itself interested in receiving the data.
+A relay is a device that receives data from other devices(s) and re-transmits that data to other devices(s), typically the relay itself is not interested in receiving the data.

 What do we mean by the original data?
 .....................................